pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### What versions of Drush are supported by Autopilot?

+The version(s) of Drush that are supported by Autopilot for sites:
+- **Up to (not including) Drupal 9**: Drush 8
+- **Drupal 9 with Integrated Composer**: Any; Autopilot will use Composer instead of Drush.
+- **Drupal 9 without Integrated Composer**: Drush is not supported.
+Drupal 9 requires Drush 10 or higher, but Autopilot is not currently compatible with Drush 10.

 Currently, Autopilot only supports Drush 8 for all sites up to Drupal 9.

-Drupal 9 uses Drush 10 and is compatible with Autopilot.
+All Drupal 9 sites that use Integrated Composer are compatible with Autopilot.

-However, Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
+Autopilot does not use Drush when updating an Integrated Composer site; you can use any Drush version when using Integrated Composer.
 Refer to the documentation on [Drush versions](/drush-versions) for more information.

 ### Does Autopilot support Terminus actions?